-Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
+Our editors independently research and recommend the best products and services.
+You can learn more about our independent review process and partners in our advertiser disclosure.
 We may receive commissions on purchases made from our chosen links.

-Best Overall: AARP Guaranteed Acceptance Life Insurance
+- Best Overall: AARP Guaranteed Acceptance Life Insurance

 AARP isn’t an insurance company; it’s an interest-based group designed to empower and guide Americans as they age.
 But AARP does offer permanent life insurance coverage for burial expenses in partnership with New York Life.
 AARP’s policy is guaranteed acceptance, meaning no one who’s eligible can be turned down for coverage, regardless of any pre-existing health conditions.
 There’s no medical exam or health questionnaire required.
 The primary condition you need to meet to qualify is being an AARP member aged 50 to 80.
 AARP member spouses can apply for a burial policy between the ages of 45 and 80.
 Coverage is available up to $25,000 and premium rates are guaranteed, so you don’t have to worry about them increasing as you age.
 Monthly premium payments end at age 95, but your coverage stays in place for the remainder of your life.
 Overall, it’s a simple burial insurance solution.

 Best for Low Premium Rates : Globe Life Final Expense Insurance

 As a general rule, the older you are when buying any type of life insurance, the higher your premiums are likely to be.
 Globe Life may fit the bill if you’re looking for a bargain on a burial insurance policy.
 You can buy your first month of coverage for just $1.
-After that, monthly premiums are available as low as $3.49.
+After that, monthly premiums are available for as low as $3.49.
 Burial expense coverage is available in amounts ranging from $5,000 to $50,000.
-There’s no waiting period since you’re buying the policy direct and no medical or health exam.
+There’s no waiting period since you’re buying the policy direct with no medical or health exam.
 Globe Life offers a no-risk money-back guarantee if you aren’t happy with your coverage.
-And if you’re satisfied with it, you can also get burial coverage for your spouse.
-As an added benefit, Globe Life offers permanent life insurance protection for children as well, with monthly rates starting a $2.17.
+And if you’re satisfied with it, you also can get burial coverage for your spouse.
+As an added benefit, Globe Life offers permanent life insurance protection for children with monthly rates starting a $2.17.

 Best for Smaller Burial Expense Needs : Mutual of Omaha

 Best for Additional Protection : AIG Direct Guaranteed Issue Whole Life Insurance

 Best for Flexibility : Colonial Penn

 Best for Convenience and Speed : Fidelity Life

 Applying for burial or final expense insurance shouldn’t be time-consuming or a headache.
 Fidelity Life aims to make the process as simple as possible with its RAPIDecision line of insurance products.
 RAPIDecision Senior Life Term offers level terms up to 30 years, with benefits ranging from $10,000 to $150,000 for seniors ages 50 to 70.
 RAPIDecision Senior Life Whole Life offers the same coverage amounts for seniors aged 50 to 85, with coverage that matures at age 121.
 This one has a three-year waiting period for the full death benefit.
 RAPIDecision Final Expense protects seniors aged 50 to 85 with final expense coverage ranging from $5,000 to $35,000.
 Full coverage for this policy begins immediately after you’re approved and there’s no medical exam involved.
 In terms of speed, it takes two minutes or less to get a quote for coverage and it’s possible to get coverage in as little as 24 hours.
 It doesn’t get any easier than that to get burial expense coverage with minimal fuss.

 Best for No Waiting Period : Transamerica Immediate Solution

 If you’re buying burial expense insurance when you’re younger and healthier, a waiting period may not be a big deal.
 On the other hand, having a one to three-year waiting period could put a wrinkle in your financial strategy if you have a serious health condition or you’re at risk of passing away before the waiting period ends.
 Transamerica’s Immediate Solution burial insurance policy is designed to work around that.
 This policy has no waiting period at all, so you’re covered right away.
-You can be aged 45 to 85 to apply for this coverage and coverage amounts range from $1,000 to $55,000, with the maximum benefit amount determined by age.
+You can be aged 45 to 85 to apply for this coverage and coverage amounts range from $1,000 to $50,000, with the maximum benefit amount determined by age.
 This plan can offer competitive pricing for people who may want to get burial coverage quickly, with the option to add on riders for accelerated death benefits if you need nursing care, accidental death benefits or children’s or grandchildren’s benefits to provide level term coverage for up to nine individuals.